Did I pick the worst time to visit Egypt?

 Cheaper prices.

-In the summer, prices for flights and hotels tend to drop significantly, so I found some great deals on accommodation and tours.
+In the summer, prices for flights and hotels tend to drop significantly, so I found some great deals on accommodation and some awesome tours.

 There is always room to bargain your way to a better deal, as the locals enjoy the barter!